pjweggy/CLADES/README.md

 -1 0.000253429 0.999747
 -1 0.00024749 0.999753

 Label '1' means cluster 'different species', '-1' stands for 'same species' cluster.
 First line '-1 0.000253429 0.999747' indicates that, the first sample is classified to 'same species' with probability 0.9997 and can be classified to 'different species' with a very low probability 0.000253.
+If you have true labels for your dataset, you can compare the classification result with true labels to get estimation accuracy.